-Director / editor Shaun O’ Connor’s work has screened all over the world and won awards at various festivals, including the DC Shorts Film Festival, the Corona Cork Film Festival, the Fastnet Short Film Festival, the Kerry Film Festival, the Charlie Chaplin Comedy Film Festival and the Irish Music Television Awards.
+Director Shaun O’ Connor’s work has screened all over the world and won awards at various festivals including the DC Shorts Film Festival, the Corona Cork Film Festival, the Fastnet Short Film Festival, the Kerry Film Festival, the Charlie Chaplin Comedy Film Festival and the Irish Music Television Awards.

-Shaun is currently directing material for RTE’s Republic of Telly and has just finished post-production on his newest short film ‘Disappear’ which will premiere at the Cork Film Festival.
-In 2015 Shaun directed, shot and edited ‘Sketch’, a TV show for RTE which aired on St. Stephen’s night 2015.
-His short film ‘Pat’, starring Jon Kenny, Jack Walsh & John Creedon premiered at the Boston Irish Film Festival in March 2016 and its festival run is anticipated to continue internationally throughout the year .
-In 2014, Shaun won one of the RTE / IFB Storyland commissions and directed ‘(R)onanism’, a short series produced by the Oscar-winning Fantastic Films, featuring performances from Mark O’ Halloran (Garage / Adam & Paul) and Jack Walsh (Killinaskully).
+Shaun has directed for RTE’s Republic of Telly.
+In 2015 Shaun directed, shot and edited ‘Sketch’, a TV show for RTE which aired on St. Stephen’s Night 2015.
+In 2014, Shaun directed ‘(R)onanism’, a short series for RTE / IFB Storyland, produced by the Oscar-winning Fantastic Films, featuring performances from Mark O’ Halloran (Garage / Adam & Paul) and Jack Walsh (Killinaskully).

 In addition to his short film work, Shaun also has extensive experience in directing and editing music videos, ranging from local bands to working with national stars like Julie Feeney and Declan Sinnott.
-He also directs and edits work for major corporate clients, including Lidl and Concern.
-Shaun also wrote and released a radio play entitled ‘Disappear’.
+He also directs and edits work for major corporate clients including Lidl and Concern.